JonJagger/cyber-dojo/running-a-dojo.md

 ### |60s| columns?

-When this is checked each vertical column corresponds to 60 seconds.
-Every 6 auto-refreshes a new rightmost column will appear containing all the traffic-lights created by all the animals in those 60 seconds.
+When this is checked each vertical column corresponds to 60 seconds and contains all the traffic-lights created by all the animals in those 60 seconds.
 If no animals press the `[test]` button during those 60 seconds the column will contain no traffic-lights at all (instead it will contain a single dot and be very thin).